How to File a Roof Leak Insurance Claim

 Fast forward to hurricane season.
 A major storm dumps 5 inches of rain on your roof in just a few hours, and suddenly, your “cosmetic stain” is now an impressive leak.

-A man and his daughter look on in shock as water pours down from a leak in the roof
+A man and his daughter look on in shock as water pours down from a leak in the roof.

-A man and his daughter look on in shock as water pours down from a leak in the roof
+A man and his daughter look on in shock as water pours down from a leak in the roof.

 Can Roof Maxx Help You Avoid Insurance Issues?

 Filing an insurance claim for a roof leak is never simple.
-If your shingles are very old, your provider will almost always try to fight your claim—and they may even accuse you of neglect.
+If your shingles are very old, your provider will almost always try to fight your claim, and they may even accuse you of neglect.
+Roof Maxx doesn’t fix leaks, but it can make aging asphalt shingles flexible again so your roof can shed water more effectively.

 A homeowner signs an insurance policy after buying a home.